Grow in your leadership as a new pastor and get the support you need as you transition into ministry.

 - have been in their congregation at least six months before the start of the program

-Transition to Leadership begins at the fall Weekend Learning Event (WLE) each year and will gather again for the spring WLE.
+Transition to Leadership participants can begin in either the fall or the spring at one of our two Weekend Learning Events (WLE).
 Throughout the program, participants will meet every other week with their mentor in person or by video-conferencing.
 Joining this program commits you to two years for mentorship and learning.
-The Fall 2021 WLE will be Nov.
-12-14, 2021 at a location to be determined.
-The Spring 2022 WLE will be May 20-22, 2022 at the Amigo Centre in Sturgis, Michigan.